Mahagama: Transport

+Bhagalpur railway stations serve as the primary gateway for travel to other parts of country.
+While Godda Railway Station is improving day per day.
+Many long route train for many big cities are starting from Godda railway station.
+In Coming days, it will the main hub for catch train.

 Sports and lifestyle

 Cricket is the most popular sport in Mahagama.
 People can be seen playing cricket on the streets.
 Football, Kabaddi, and badminton are some other popular sports played in this region.
 Rajendra Stadium is situated in the heart of Urjanagar town.
 Football Game is also most spiritual game in Urjanagar played by Santhals United Club, established in 2008.
 This stadium has been hosting many state level games and other sport events.

 Durga Puja and Chhat Puja are two major Parvas celebrated in this region.
 People from distant places come to worship and enjoy puja season as well as fair organized in Mela Maidan.
 At the end of Durga Puja that is, during Dusshera, Ravan Dahan program celebrated in the campus of Rajendra Stadium Urjanagar.
 Many people from nearby villages and towns also enjoy this festive with citizen also.